-So what you think of day trading, huh?
+So how to become a day trader?
 Is it shot to make a lot more sense to you?
 Yeah.
 Day trading is definitely a journey.
-You have to take it step by step.
-And that’s the fun part of it.
-Right.
+You have to take it

 Learning one small step at a time.
 So before we go any further, I want to give you more of a background of who I am, how I got into day trading.
 So I’ll kind of make it as short as I can.